SSS-Says-Snek/SSS-Says-Snek/README.md

 - SQL (MySQL)
 - HTML (Not really lol)

-## Some python modules I'm good at:
+## Some Python modules I'm good at:
 - discord.py (Most proficient)
 - pygame (Not so proficient kek)
 - Django and Flask (??? stop lying)
 - built in modules lel

+## Projects I've been working on:
+- [Community Bot](https://github.com/SSS-Says-Snek/community_bot): This is for my server (which as 27 members lel).
+Biggest project by far, with over 3k lines of code
+- [PygameCommunityBot](https://github.com/SSS-Says-Snek/PygameCommunityBot): I made some PRs for the Pygame Community Bot :D
+- Name Goes Here Lol: Literally the name right now, no repo ye